JesseEmond/blitz-2023-inscription/README.md

-The listed optimizations are not in the same order that I added them during the challenge, but to be able to get an understanding of how each contributed to the final speed, I re-implemented "simple" versions of all operations, ~and gradually re-introduced the same optimizations in branches called `optimization-ablation-...` after-the-fact, if you'd like to look at the incremental changes.~ TODO(emond): this is not done yet, I just have the before/final numbers for now.
+The listed optimizations are not in the same order that I added them during the challenge, but to be able to get an understanding of how each contributed to the final speed, I re-implemented "simple" versions of all operations, and gradually re-introduced the same optimizations in branches called `optimization-ablation-...` after-the-fact, if you'd like to look at the incremental changes.

+Take the relative speed improvements with a grain of salt, they depend on the ordering of the changes somewhat (it might not be a big bottleneck in the order that I made the changes, but maybe was later).

 ### Pathfinding Optimizations